liamc1011/Google-Tasks-Bot/README.md

-# Google-Tasks-Bot
+# Google Tasks Bot

+Automatically create a copy of your most recent tasklist in Google Tasks, containing all your unfinished tasks.

-For demonstration purposes only, not designed for public use
+For demonstration purposes only, not designed for public use (yet)